paulHasselkuss/W210/exampleSite/content/docs/forms.md

 ---
 title: Forms
-description: Simple forms can be added via the `forms` partial or shortcode.
-The form's fields are given as data, either in a pages frontmatter or using data files.
+description: Forms can be added via the `forms` partial or shortcode.
+The form's fields are specified as data, either in a page's frontmatter or in a data file.
+toc: true
 simpleform:
   name: "simple-form"
   attributes: